MA Chinese and Linguistics

 Study abroad

-If international travel restrictions allow, you will spend Year 3 (a minimum of 30 weeks) at a university in China or Taiwan.
+You will spend Year 3 (a minimum of 30 weeks) at an institution of higher education in China or Taiwan.

 This is your chance to immerse yourself in East Asian culture, and to develop your broader life experience and skills towards life after university.